itsalwaysthenetwork/blog/content/posts/kubernetes-based-network-emulation.md

 A:r1#
 ```

-The style looks similar to Junos, including hierarchy, curl praces, and
+The style looks similar to Junos, including hierarchy, curly braces, and
 mandatory subinterfaces (`unit` from Junos) for logical configuration.

 There are also `show` commands and even a `show` context.